cobain/apidoc/README.md

 ### 3. Cancel all orders

-    Cancel all unfilled orders of the target trading pair.
+    Cancel multi unfilled orders of the target trading pair.

 **HTTP Request**
 ```